rudylattae/jasmine-species/README.md

 # Jasmine Species

 Provides extended BDD grammar and reporting for [Jasmine](http://pivotal.github.com/jasmine).
-It allows for constructs like “Feature -> Scenario”, “Given -> When -> Then” and other useful BDD styles.
+It allows for constructs like "Feature -> Scenario", "Given -> When -> Then" and other useful BDD styles.

 With Species you can define higher level feature specs for your software in a more fluid manner than what you get with just "describe" and "it".